THE BAPTISM WITH FIRE

 It appears as though God did not answer Paul by removing the affliction immediately.
 But God always answers prayer.
 The deepest desire of Paul was to serve Christ.
 His affliction enabled him to do that.
 This was Paul’s answer at a higher level.

 To keep me from becoming conceited because of these surpassingly great revelations, there was given me a thorn in my flesh, a messenger of Satan, to torment me.
 Three times I pleaded with the Lord to take it away from me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.
 (II Corinthians 12:7-10)

-Paul had experienced “surpassingly great revelations.”
-After all of the troubles he had experienced you would think he would have had no problem with deceit.
+Paul had received “surpassingly great revelations.”
+After all of the troubles he had experienced, you would think he would have had no problem with deceit.
 But we humans have a desperately wicked sinful nature.
-We have to suffer much before the wall of self-seeking that prevents our full reconciliation to God is completely torn down.
+We must suffer much before the wall of self-seeking that prevents our full reconciliation to God is completely torn down.